Deirdre Malone: Executive Director (firstname.lastname@example.org)

 As well as working with IPRT, she volunteers for a number of organisations in the community and voluntary sector.
 She recently completed Diplomas in Public Relations and Digital Marketing at the European Institute of Communications (2016), and holds a BA in Politics and Philisophy from UCD, as well as an M Litt. in Strategic Studies and M Res. in Research Methods from the University of Aberdeen.

 After having previously completed an internship with IPRT, Pamela joined the IPRT team on a part-time basis in June 2017.
-She is responsible for co-ordinating campaign activities and assisting in a wide range of IPRT's work.
+She is responsible for co-ordinating campaign activities, updating IPRT's social media and website, and assisting in a wide range of IPRT's work.

 She holds a BBL (Hons) in Law and Business and an MA in Comparative Criminology and Criminal Justice from Maynooth University.